nuls-io/devsite/docs/Docs/d_smart_contract.md

 ## 3. Related items

-In the field of development, it is important to remember that “repetition of invention wheels” is particularly important on the shoulders of giants.
-The blockchain industry itself is also an open shared and shared virtuous ecology.
-Therefore, when designing the smart contract module, we also need to learn and learn from the successful smart contract design.
+In software development, it is important to remember that “repetition of invention wheels” is particularly important on the shoulders of giants.
+The blockchain industry itself encourages an open, shared and virtuous ecology.
+When designing the smart contract module, we needed to learn from the successful smart contract designers.

 The first reference is of course Ethereum.
 Ethereum's smart contract is currently the most widely used.
 Many projects, including Nuls, use Ethereum's ERC20 standard to issue TOKEN through smart contracts.
-Ethereum’s virtual machine is also the object of learning and learning from multiple projects.
-Even like the quantum chain, it is the complete Fork virtual machine code of Ethereum.
+Ethereum’s virtual machine is also the object of learning.
+Like the quantum chain, it is the complete Fork virtual machine code of Ethereum.
 It supports the operation of Ethereum smart contract on the UTXO model through the concept of account layer.
 Very creative and bold ideas.

-Ethereum's smart contract is to build its world state through the account model, record and execute world state changes through transaction messages and state transition functions.
+Ethereum's smart contract is to build its world state through the account model, and record and execute world state changes through transaction messages and state transition functions.
 This design is very subtle and groundbreaking.

-Then refer to the Corda project of R3 organization.
-Based on Java construction, the Java virtual machine is directly used in the smart contract, and the smart contract logic is realized by implementing the preset Java interface, but compared with Ethereum, Its application area determines that its smart contracts only focus on "validation" rather than Ethereum's versatile smart contract platform.
+Then we look to the Corda project of R3 organization.
+Based on Java construction, the Java virtual machine is directly used in the smart contract, and the smart contract logic is realized by implementing the preset Java interface.
+Compared with Ethereum, its application area determines that its smart contracts only focus on "validation" rather than Ethereum's versatile smart contract platform.

 Then there is the super-book project.
 The concept of the super-book is similar to that of the Nuls.
 It is modular, loosely coupled, and pluggable.
-The interesting part of its smart contract design is to put the contract into the docker.
+The interesting part of its smart contract design is to put the contract into Docker.
 Executed in a separate container, the currently supported high-level languages are Java and Go.
-However, this is one of its drawbacks, because the docker startup is very fast, but it is very time consuming compared to the lightweight VMs of other blockchains.
+However, this is one of its drawbacks, because Docker startup is very fast, but it is very time consuming compared to the lightweight VMs of other blockchains.
 However, this is also related to the application prospects that are not defined as public chains.
 The more suitable areas are the alliance and private chain environment of enterprises and institutions.

 There is also a multi-asset concept project than the original chain project.
-The bottom layer runs a multi-asset utxo model, so its smart contract innovatively uses the utxo collection as the storage unit of its world state.
-The effective organization of the utxo model is very useful.
+The bottom layer runs a multi-asset UTXO model, so its smart contract innovatively uses the UTXO collection as the storage unit of its world state.
+The effective organization of the UTXO model is very useful.

 Finally, neo, neo, as one of the early companies involved in the blockchain industry in China, has many ideas and characteristics of its own, and the ideas on the smart contract module are also very innovative, especially the high-level language part which has its own through the modern mainstream high-level language itself.
 The characteristics of the virtual machine, using the high-level language bytecode to the blockchain bytecode direct conversion, brings a lot of possibilities for the expansion of high-level languages.